atex-polopoly/GUITest/README.md

 Integration with Polopoly TestBase
 ============================

+TBD

 Note about installing
 =====================

 When you run "mvn install" you must have access to a Polopoly runtime for the integration tests phase to complete without errors.

-Use 'polopoly.guitest.properties' if you don't have Polopoy running on localhost to point to another Polopoly runtime.
+Use 'polopoly.guitest.properties' if you don't have Polopoy running on localhost.
 For instance:

     mvn -Dpolopoly.guitest.properties=src/test/resources/webtests.integration.properties